beumerr/quaco/README.md

 **Quaco** stands for  '**Qua**lity **Co**ntent' and is a CMS that is perfect for websites with commercial goals.
 We are currently in the early stages of development and need all the help we can get.

-## Are you a web developer and do you think that:
+## 10 reason why Quaco might intrest you

-1. A CMS should validate and offer feedback on content according to the latest Google SEO guidelines?
+1. A CMS should validate and offer feedback on content according to the latest Google SEO guidelines.
 2. A plugin shouldn't load a shitton of js, css and queries that slow down your theme.
-3. Plugins with free and premium versions full of commercial junk do not belong in a CMS?
+3. Plugins with free and premium versions full of commercial junk do not belong in a CMS.
-4. Plugins that are developed by third-parties should be validated on strict aspects before being able to get downloaded.
+4. Plugins that are developed by third-parties should be validated on strict aspects.
-5. A homepage is composed by about 4 queries instead of 56 as with Wordpress?
+5. A homepage is composed by about 4 queries instead of 56 as with Wordpress.
-6. A front-end and back-end must be super fast, partly because Google judged this?
+6. A front-end and back-end must be super fast, partly because Google judged this.
-7. The development of real-time themes (by means of XMLrequests and PHP / HTML.)
-Is not yet properly supported by other CMSs
+7. The development of real-time themes (by means of XMLrequests and PHP / HTML.) is not yet properly supported.
-8. Wordpress has been conquered by do-it-yourselfers which increases the productivity of the CMS but the quality and speed is not good enough for websites with commercial goals?
+8. Wordpress has been conquered by do-it-yourselfers which increases the productivity of the CMS but the quality and speed is not good enough for websites with commercial goals.
-9. A system should only do what it has to do?
+9. A system should only do what it has to do.
-10.  …
-11.  ..
-12. Google is like god to you
+10. Google is like god to you

 **Then Quaco might be something for you!** :cake: :balloon:

-## The 4 rules we live by
+## On these 4 rules we've risen from the ashes

 1.  **The technical side of your theme must be perfect and lightning fast** The "Quaco speed optimiser" module provides the programmer with technical control and feedback for the theme.
-The module is inspired by GTmetrix, Google Speed ​​Insight and WP Rocket.
+The module is inspired by GTmetrix, Google Speed Insight and WP Rocket.
 The module forms a combination of these 3 masters exclusively for your theme development.

 2.  **Written content must be checked according the latest Google SEO guidelines** The "Quaco quality content" module ensures that every author becomes an SEO expert.
 The module calculates written content based on as many as 200 SEO factors.
 As the way Google indexes your website, this module evaluates written content.
 Wordpress connoisseurs may now think of Yoast SEO, but Quaco is taking a big step on top of that with many more factors and in-depth feedback.